fortran-lang/stdlib/doc/specs/stdlib_selection.md

 `left` (optional): shall be a scalar with the same type as `k`.
 It is an `intent(in)` argument.
 If specified then we assume the k-th smallest value is definitely contained in `a(indx(left:size(a)))`.
 If not present it is 1.
-This is typically useful if multiple calls to `select` are made, because the partial sorting of `a` implies constraints on where we need to search.
+This is typically useful if multiple calls to `arg_select` are made, because the partial sorting of `indx` implies constraints on where we need to search.

 `right` (optional): shall be a scalar with the same type as `k`.
 It is an `intent(in)` argument.
 If specified then we assume the k-th smallest value is definitely contained in `a(indx(1:right))`.
 If not present it is `size(a)`.
-This is typically useful if multiple calls to `select` are made, because the reordering of `indx` implies constraints on where we need to search.
+This is typically useful if multiple calls to `arg_select` are made, because the reordering of `indx` implies constraints on where we need to search.

 ##### Notes